Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-It is clear that Eq. \ref{igor4} is hyperbolic.
-The exact analytical calculations presents that depending on the values $\tau_1$, $\tau_2$, $l$ and $\delta$, the plate thickness, the equation can describe diffusion as well as wave and ballistic heat exchange modes.
+It is clear that Eq.~\eqref{igor4} is hyperbolic.
+The exact analytical calculations present that depending on the values $\tau_q$, $\tau_T$, $l$, the equation can describe diffusion as well as wave and ballistic heat exchange modes.
 The last two can be observed in nanofilms with a thickness comparable to the free path length of the microparticles and also in superfluid He-4.

 In RET and EIT, the thermodynamic state variable is the heat flux from the beginning and has a balance form evolution such as~\eqref{o2}.
 These are postulated and not derived.
 Consequently, one cannot get the Jeffreys-type equation, the second term on the right hand side is missing.
-In RET, the symmetric hyperbolic structure and the particular form of the source terms reduce the number of independent material parameters compared to IET or TIV.
-Further differences are analyzed in~\cite{CimEta14a,Jou20a,KovEta20a}.
+In RET, the symmetric hyperbolic structure and the particular form of the source terms reduce the number of independent material parameters compared to EIT or TIV.
+Further differences are analyzed in \cite{CimEta14a,Jou20a,KovEta20a}.

-The collection of thermodynamic theories is not complete without mentioning GENERIC~\cite{Ott05b}, the conservation-dissipation formalism~\cite{Yon20a}, and the Symmetric Hyperbolic and Thermodynamically Compatible equations~\cite{RomEta20a}.
-There symmetric hyperbolicity, i.e., the Hamiltonian structure acts as a basic requirement.

-In the present review we consider only theories of heat conduction with experimental predictions or experimental comparisons, and in this respect the mentioned theories are poor.
+The collection of thermodynamic theories is not complete without mentioning GENERIC \cite{Ott05b}, the conservation-dissipation formalism \cite{Yon20a}, and the Symmetric Hyperbolic and Thermodynamically Compatible (SHTC) equations \cite{RomEta20a}.
+The symmetric hyperbolicity, i.e., the Hamiltonian structure, acts as a basic requirement.
+In the present review, we {focus on} theories of heat conduction with experimental predictions or experimental comparisons, and in this respect, the aforementioned theories are poor.